Harley Davidson Guindon: Criminal activities

-At Millhaven, Guindon became a close friend of Juan Ramon Fernadnez, the Spanish gangster who served as the Toronto agent for the Mafiosi Vito Rizzuto and Gregory Woolley, the president of the Rockers, a Hells Angels puppet gang.
+At Millhaven, Guindon became a close friend of Juan Ramon Fernandez, the Spanish gangster who served as the Toronto agent for the Mafiosi Vito Rizzuto and Gregory Woolley, the president of the Rockers, a Hells Angels puppet gang.
 Guindon planned to go into "business" with Fernadnez-whom he called "Ray"-after his release, saying: "Ray's not a storyteller.
 If he says he's going to do something, he does it".
 About Woolley, Guindon stated: "He was always smiling.
 He was always laughing.
 He was the best chess player I've played".
 Guindon estimates that he played 2,5000 games of chess with Woolley.
 In late 2010, Guindon was released on parole, but he was sent to Kingston Penitentiary in February 2011 for violating his parole by associating with criminals.
 At Kingston Penitentiary, Guindon was involved in a prison riot.
 Guindon recalled that Kingston Penitentiary was a very violent prison as he stated: "There were too many stabbings to count or be able to remain solid if I spoke about the details.
 It was rare to see a fist fight, and even those are in action, nine times out of ten, there's a shank on someone's hip".
 On 15 April 2011, he was once released on parole.
-In 2011, Constable James Ebdon of the Oshawa Police Service was recorded as engaged in a profanity-ridden rant to Bradley Cox in front of a crackhouse where he threatened to plant cocaine on Cox and charge him with drug trafficking and assault, saying that he knew that Cox worked for Guindon, whom Ebdon claimed was the biggest drug dealer in Oshawa.
+In 2011, Constable James Ebdon of the Durham Regional Police Service (local police for Oshawa, Ontario) was recorded as engaged in a profanity-ridden rant to Bradley Cox in front of a crackhouse where he threatened to plant cocaine on Cox and charge him with drug trafficking and assault, saying that he knew that Cox worked for Guindon, whom Ebdon claimed was the biggest drug dealer in Oshawa.

 Guindon was arrested on 16 August 2012 as part of Project Kingfisher on charges of drug trafficking.
 At the time of his arrest, he was described as being a "prospect" with the Hells Angels.
 A police officer told the media in 2012 that Guindon was a "prospect" with the Hells Angels as early as 2005, a claim that Guindon denies.
 A prison report dated 14 December 2012 stated: "Overall, while in institutional custody, Guindon's conduct can be described as very poor and he was noted to be heavily entrenched in the criminal, gang, and drug subculture of the institution, with ongoing connections to these elements in the community".
-In 2013, Guindon's friend Fernadnez was murdered in a Mafia killing in Sicily.
-Guindon stated about Fernadnez's murder: "I had a lot of plans with Ray.
+In 2013, Guindon's friend Fernandez was murdered in a Mafia killing in Sicily.
+Guindon stated about Fernandez's murder: "I had a lot of plans with Ray.
 For him to get taken out, it kind of hits home".
 In March 2014, Guindon joined the Hells Angels as a "full patch" member.
 About his decision to join the Hells Angels in 2014, Guidnon stated in an interview: "Why not join?
 It's my life story.
 I'm now a federal offender anyways.
 I understood that I'm already a marked man".